 I am an ecologist whose research has mostly been on studies of birds’ behavioural ecology, population ecology and evolution.
 Most of my current work falls under two themes: disease ecology and the interaction between a bacterial pathogen and its songbird host, and the use of citizen science to discover patterns and processes that shape bird species’ distributions.

 Two themes have characterized my training and research work: big data and collaboration.
-I have been working with ever larger data sets from my MSc research, which made use of 5 years of field data for an 18 month MSc thesis because I inherited the field component of a project on which I had started as an assistant, until now where the Lab of Ornithology’s citizen science data contain tens of millions of records.
+I have been working with ever larger data sets from my MSc research, which made use of 5 years of field data for an 18 month MSc thesis because I inherited the field component of a project on which I had started as an assistant, until now where the Cornell Lab of Ornithology’s citizen-science data contain tens of millions of records.
 So, while I am an ecologist by training, I have had to become comfortable with the management and analysis of large sets of data.